nock/nock/README.md

 ## HTTP Verbs

-Nock supports any HTTP verb, and it has convenience methods for the GET, POST, PUT and DELETE HTTP verbs.
+Nock supports any HTTP verb, and it has convenience methods for the GET, POST, PUT, HEAD and DELETE HTTP verbs.

 You can intercept any HTTP verb using `.intercept(path, verb [, requestBody [, options]])`:

     scope('http://my.domain.com')
-      .intercept('/path', 'HEAD')
+      .intercept('/path', 'PATCH')
       .reply(304);

 ## Support for HTTP and HTTPS